About Opioid Use During Pregnancy & Breastfeeding

 Opioids are drugs that relieve pain, sometimes called narcotics.
 Opioids include prescription pain relievers such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, and morphine (among others); synthetic opioids such as fentanyl; the illegal street drug heroin; and drugs that may be taken as part of medication-assisted treatment of an opioid use disorder such as methadone and buprenorphine.

-The high rates of prescription and illicit opioid use are a significant public health concern, not only for women, but also for their infants.
+The high rates of prescription and illicit opioid use are a significant public health concern, not only for [people who are pregnant and/or breastfeeding], but also for their infants.
 Opioids have the ability to cross placental and blood-brain barriers, thereby— Lind et al., 2017

 Please see our library of resources below on opioid exposures during pregnancy and breastfeeding.